Instructions For Activating Your Cellular Development Hardware

 If you already have an Electric Imp account, you can skip to Step 4.

 Creating an Electric Imp account gives you access to Electric Imp’s online code development and product management application, impCentral™, which you will use to program and monitor your impC001 Breakout Board and any other imp-enabled development hardware you use.
 New and updated application code is deployed from impCentral to imps via the Internet.

 Electric Imp provides two impClouds: one hosted on Amazon Web Services (AWS) and one hosted on Microsoft Azure.
-You can create an account on either impCloud, but development devices are bound to specific impClouds, so you must ensure you either create an account on the impCloud your device is tied to, or choose a device that’s tied to the impCloud hosting your account.
+Development devices are bound exclusively to specific impClouds.
+You cannot use an AWS-bound development device with an Azure impCloud account, and vice versa.
+You must ensure you either create an account on the impCloud an existing device is tied to, or you purchase a device that’s tied to the impCloud hosting your account.

 Enter your email address in the Sign Up section: